OISTE/repository/OWGTMCPS.md

 ### 6.2.4  Private key backup

-Backup copies of CA private keys for all Certification Authorities under the OGTM Trust Model are kept for routine recovery and disaster recovery purposes.
+Backup copies of CA private keys for all Certification Authorities under the OWGTM Trust Model are kept for routine recovery and disaster recovery purposes.
 Such keys are always stored in encrypted form within hardware cryptographic modules and associated key storage devices.
 Cryptographic modules used for CA private key storage meet the requirements of this CPS.

 Private key backup for end-user subscribers, if supported for a certain certificate type, it would be implemented as described in section 4.12.
 In particular, backup of private keys for TLS Certificates is nor allowed.